Smoked Porter Braised Cajun Short Ribs

 1. Pat the short ribs dry with paper towels.
 Season generously with the Cajun seasoning, ensuring all sides are coated.

-2. Heat 2 tablespoons of the vegetable oil over medium heat in a heavy pot, such as a large saucepan or Dutch oven, with a lid.
+2. Heat 2 tbsp of the vegetable oil over medium heat in a heavy pot, such as a large saucepan or Dutch oven, with a lid.
 Once the oil is hot, add the short ribs and brown them on all sides, about 8-10 minutes.
 Remove the ribs and set aside.

 4. Add the minced garlic and thyme sprigs, cooking for an additional 1-2 minutes until the garlic is fragrant.